ericniebler/stl2/ext/constructible/constructible.md

 > > >
 > > > (1.2.3) -- Otherwise, <del>`v`</del><ins>if `u` is a glvalue, the object to which it refers</ins> is not modified.

-<ednote>[_Note:_ Prior to this change, `Assignable` is trying to work with proxy reference types and failing.
+<ednote>[_Editor's note:_ Prior to this change, `Assignable` is trying to work with proxy reference types and failing.
 It perfectly forwards its arguments, but requires the return type of assignment to be `T&` (which is not true for some proxy types).
 Also, the allowable moved-from state of the rhs expression (`u`) is described in terms of its value category.
 But if the rhs is a proxy reference (e.g., `reference_wrapper<int>`) then the value category of the proxy bears no relation to the value category of the referent.</ednote>

 <ednote>The issue was discussed in the Issaquah 2016 meeting.
 The guidance given there was to narrowly focus this concept on "traditional" assignability only -- assignments to non-`const` lvalues from non-proxy expressions -- and solve the proxy problem at a later date.
-That is the direction taken here. --_end note_]</ednote>
+That is the direction taken here.]</ednote>

-<ednote>[_Editor's note:_ Edit subsection "Concept `Destructible`" ([concepts.lib.object.destructible]) as follows:]</ednote>
+<ednote>[_Editor's note:_ Move subsection "Concept `Destructible`" ([concepts.lib.object.destructible]) to subsection "Core language concepts" ([concepts.lib.corelang]) after [concepts.lib.corelang.swappable], change its stable id to [concepts.lib.corelang.destructible] and edit it as follows:]</ednote>

-> 1 The `Destructible` concept is the base of the hierarchy of object concepts.
-It specifies properties that all such object types have in common.
+> 1 <del>The `Destructible` concept is the base of the hierarchy of object concepts.
+It specifies properties that all such object types have in common.</del><ins>The `Destructible` concept specifies properties of all types instances of which can be destroyed at the end of their lifetime, or reference types.</ins>
 >
 > > <tt>template &lt;class T&gt;</tt>
 > > <tt>concept bool Destructible() {</tt>